 Additionally, you may send:

-- Text or fax messages (but not voice calls) about products, services and memberships that are relevant to individuals with whom your organisation has an ongoing relationship (note: a series of one-off transactions does not constitute an ongoing relationship);
+- Voice calls, text or fax messages about products, services and memberships that are relevant to individuals with whom your organisation has an ongoing relationship (note: a series of one-off transactions does not constitute an ongoing relationship);

 - Service calls or reminder messages regarding services bought by the individual;